YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

     The database only contains data from Oct 2017 to June 2020

-    Suggestions: Gather more information about Year 2017 and 2020 or analyze the existing data, but ensure to consider the factor of imcomplete data
+    Suggestions: Gather more data in Year 2017 and 2020 or analyze the existing data, but ensure to consider the factor of imcomplete data

-- Redundant data in market names
+- Redundant data in `market_names`

     Table `markets` include redundant market information `New York` and `Paris` which will not be considered in this analysis